-Jon Postel had been slated to become Director of the new Internet Assigned Numbers Authority in December of 1989.
+Jon Postel had been slated to be Director of the new Internet Assigned Numbers Authority in December of 1989.
 That appointment was put on hold while Congress investigated the Morris Worm.
 The IANA was meant to have authority over the distribution of IP addresses and the naming scheme of the Internet.
 We can only guess what might have become of a non-governmental body with such authority.

 The public’s paranoia was cemented in April 1989, when Clifford Stoll’s book The Cuckoo’s Egg became a runaway best-seller.
 His story of how he chased a Russian hacker through the wilds of the Internet was gripping, interesting, and all too threatening to a public that was primed to mistrust the Internet.
 If the people attacking weren’t just Americans, like Robert Morris, but also Russians?
 Too dangerous for words.

 In July 1989, a bipartisan panel led by Senator Al Gore persuaded Charles M. Herzfeld, founder of ARPANET, to return to government service as the Director of a new organization: the Defense Advanced Internet Projects Agency (DAIPA).
 This agency was spun out of the Defense Advanced Research Projects Agency to manage the Internet before it became unmanageable.

 Under Charles Herzfeld, by harsh necessity, use of the Internet remained restricted.
 In the late 1980s, Internet usage by college students was spreading — but they were rarely justified users given the Internet’s purpose.
 This ended by 1990.